 What is your gold bar worth?

-Send a photo on WhatsApp for a quick indicative figure and we will agree the safest way to post it.
-Request your free insured label when you are ready.
+One photo on WhatsApp is enough for an indicative figure, and we will agree the safest way to post a bar before anything is sent.
+The prepaid label is free and comes only when you ask.
 No obligation.